devopsw18/docs/docs/gettingstarted/backlogs/patient.md

 > provider
 > > > Show provider
 > > > Provider detail can be seen such as name and contact details
+> > > Patient can leave provider
 >
 > Choose Provider
-> > Max. two choices can be selected Hopital and Nutrition clinic or Hospital and Dentist clinic (not Hopital, Hospital or clinic clinic not allowed )
+> > Max. two choices can be selected Hopital and Nutrition clinic or Hospital and Dentist clinic (not Hopital, Hospital or clinic clinic not allowed)